materialsproject/mp-react-components/README.md

 ## Local development

-If you have a local version of `dash-mp-components` and `react-mp-components`, you'll probably want to use the local version of `react-mp-components` for a better development workflow.
+If you have a local version of `dash-mp-components` and `mp-react-components`, you'll probably want to use the local version of `mp-react-components` for a better development workflow.
-Running those commands will tell `NPM` to use your local version of `react-mp-components`
+Running those commands will tell `NPM` to use your local version of `mp-react-components`

 ```
  cd <DASH_MP_HOME>